 Introduction to Gear Cutting and Measurement

-Members receive 45% discount – please log in to see members price
+Members receive up to 45% discount – please log in to see members prices.

 If you would like to book a place on this course offline click here to download a booking form.
 Completed forms to be emailed to email@example.com

 Engineers, technicians, supervisors, inspectors and setters who require an understanding and some practical experience in basic gear measurement and cutting.
 The course is designed for delegates who may have little or no prior knowledge of the subject but assumes that they are able to understand basic machine tool operations and trigonometry.
 (Please note that this course is limited to a maximum of 8 persons so early booking is recommended).

 By the end of the programme participants will be able to:

 - Understand basic spur and helical gear theory and terminology

 - Carry out basic calculations for the manufacture and measurement of gears